Skip to main content

 Recorder

-Learn to play your first wind instrument with our medieval themed series, Recorder Prodigies.
+Learn to play your first wind instrument with our medieval-themed series, Recorder Prodigies.

 We recommend the Aulos 3 Piece Student Recorder, but any decent soprano Recorder will work.
+Browse current options at prodigies.com.

 Ukulele